buchgr/bazel-remote/README.md

 The cache contents are stored in a directory on disk with a maximum cache size, and bazel-remote will automatically enforce this limit as needed, by deleting the least recently used files.
-S3, GCS and Azure blob storage proxy backends are also supported.
+S3, GCS and experimental Azure blob storage proxy backends are also supported.

 **Project status**: bazel-remote has been serving TBs of cache artifacts per day since April 2018, both on commodity hardware and AWS servers.
 Outgoing bandwidth can exceed 15 Gbit/s on the right AWS instance type.